ZigEEEEE/urlbrute/README.md

 # urlbrute
 This is a command line tool for finding possible paths of a given URL using either word list, random or common paths.

+This tool is primarily to generate a list of paths for sites with no/limited sitemaps.

 The code is designed to take full advantage of the hardware available as it has the ability to run in multi-threaded mode.

 The main wordlist can be edited in a standard text editor and is named "wordlist.txt".